wandersonwhcr/nubank-challenge/README.md

 ## tl;dr

 This project defines a RESTful API to manage users and transactions, money in or out, controlling the balance.
-It was developed using Clojure as programming language and Leiningen for automating and configuration.
+It uses Clojure as programming language.

 ## Getting Started